JMJJ-projects/Optimising-Algorithms-For-The-Knapsack-Problem/README.md

-# 📦 Knapsack Problem Optimizer
+# 📦 Knapsack Problem Optimisation

-> *A solution to optimize item selection for the knapsack problem using dynamic programming.*
+> *A solution to optimise item selection for the knapsack problem using dynamic programming.*

 ---

 ## 🌟 Highlights

 - Efficient solution for the 0/1 Knapsack Problem.
-- Uses dynamic programming for time and space optimization.
+- Uses dynamic programming for time and space optimisation.
-- Implements a classic algorithm widely applicable in optimization problems.
+- Implements a classic algorithm widely applicable in optimisation problems.

 ---